What is the community-wide fiber-optic internet that the City is considering?

 How was the research conducted?

+In February 2018, market research was completed.
 The data includes information gathered through in-person interviews, focus groups and an internet survey and a recent American Directions phone survey.
 The phone survey conducted eliminated voluntary response bias to a total sample size of 400 respondents (± 4.8 sample error at 955 confidence interval).
 The list included wired lines, wireless and cell phone numbers.
 Age quotas were used to ensure a robust sample across all age groups, and it was weighted to reflect the actual age distribution from the 2010 Census data.
 Respondents were screened to ensure that they were speaking to a decision-maker for telecommunications and entertainment services in the home.
 Respondents with immediate family members employed by the City of Hudson, Windstream and/or Spectrum were excluded from the survey.

 Why should the City get involved with fiber internet?

 The role of a municipality is to provide essential civic services for the health and welfare of its community.
 Hudson has the Velocity Broadband all-fiber business network in place.
 Broadband internet service is becoming a “fourth utility” nationwide as the technology advances continue to link more devices to the internet.